ghackenberg/TerminalPaint/Lessons/Lesson_00/README.md

 // Step 2.2: Paint left and right border
 // Step 2.3: Paint bottom border
 ```

+In the following, we explain these three sub-steps in more detail.

 ### Step 2.1: Paint top border